saurabhkaul/kopsi-200-pcap-parser/README.md

 The kopsi 200 pcap file is in `test/fixtures`

 This project was made as a submission for the coding challenege here https://www.tsurucapital.com/en/code-sample.html

+To bench the code for both kinds of ordering, run `sudo cargo bench --bench benchmark -- --verbose`